-Software development is often seen as a solitary endeavour – a lone hacker typing furiously at their keyboard until they have that eureka moment.
-However, this is often far from the truth; software development is a team sport.
-Even when you are working in relative isolation, there are others helping you online with articles, videos, code snippets, and the very code you are building upon.
-In this article, we’ll go through some of the reasons why you should increase your productivity with pair coding – working towards a solution with one other person – and swarming – working towards a solution with multiple people.
+Software development is often seen as a solitary endeavor – a lone hacker typing furiously at their keyboard until they have that eureka moment.
+But that’s often far from the truth — software development is a team sport.
+Even when you’re working in relative isolation, others are online helping with articles, videos, code snippets — and the very code you’re building upon.
+In this article, we’ll go through some of the reasons why you should increase your productivity with pair coding (working towards a solution with one other person) and swarming (working towards a solution with multiple people).

 Two heads are better than one

-Many of us have heard this expression, and it certainly is true for software development.
+Many of us have heard the expression, and it’s certainly true for software development.
 Nobody knows everything – it would be impossible due to the breadth and depth of programming languages today.
-But, even if a situation is new to you, someone you team up with may have already encountered this exact problem or something similar.
-Finding a solution will be a lot faster with their advice.
-It also could help you avoid going down a path which could lead to a dead end or an inferior solution.
-Sometimes, working through the problem together, you figure out the potential solution is larger than the initial scope that was agreed upon by the client, so it needs to be discussed by the team at large and/or brought back to the client for reevaluation.
+Teaming up increases the chances that one of you recognizes an issue or has encountered a similar problem — it also means you’re less likely to pursue a dead end or an inferior solution.
+Sometimes, working through the problem together, you realize the potential solution has outgrown the initial scope your client agreed to and needs to be reevaluated.

-Very often when working on a difficult problem, we look to others for help.
-While explaining to them what is going on, we figure it out ourselves.
-This is called “Rubber duck debugging,” a phrase coined in the famous book The Pragmatic Programmer.
-It originates from a programmer who used to carry a rubber duck around with him and attempted to explain the issue to the duck one line of code at a time.
-This forces you to step through the code and explain it in a way someone unfamiliar with the issue can understand it.
+Have you ever started to ask for help after poring over an issue only to have an epiphany as you’re explaining the problem out loud for the first time?
+It’s called “Rubber duck debugging,” a phrase coined in The Pragmatic Programmer.
+It originates from a programmer who used to carry a rubber duck around with him so that he could attempt to explain issues to the duck one line of code at a time.
+This process forces you to step through the code, provide context, and articulate the issue at hand.

 Coding standards formation

 Ready to give it a shot?
-If you do, let us know how it goes on Twitter – we’re always happy to lend a hand.
+Let us know how it goes on Twitter – we’re always happy to lend a hand.